SUMMARY

 After the KPMG undergraduate programmes, another KPMG early career scheme is the KPMG Apprenticeship programmes.

-KPMG apprenticeship programmes offer structured training and professional qualifications alongside full‑time employment.
-These apprenticeship programs are available in the UK, USA, Australia, and Canada, but their availability also depends on the need.
+KPMG apprenticeships offer structured training and professional qualifications alongside full-time employment in the UK, USA, Australia, and Canada, but their availability also depends on the need.

 The available KPMG apprenticeship programmes include: